This course is only available for BA2 students in the Korean Studies program.

 Upon successful completion, students will have the knowledge and skills to:

-comprehend social and cultural developments during the colonial period and its impact on North and South Korean society and culture;
+comprehend social and cultural developments during the colonial period and their lasting impact on contemporary North and South Korean society and culture;

 write and present academic research reports; and,